Sakthinarayana/smart-fifo-traffic-monitoring/README.md

 ---

-## 3. Read Controller
+## Read Controller

-The Read Controller retrieves stored data from FIFO memory whenever the read enable signal is active.
+The Read Controller manages FIFO read operations.
+It updates the read pointer after successful data retrieval and continuously monitors the FIFO empty condition.
+Underflow conditions are detected whenever a read request is issued while the FIFO is empty.

 Functions include: